thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 Add option to download all mp3's to a single folder

-Add option to set download folder
+Add option to set download folder (For now songs will be saved to: C:\Users\youruser\spotify-mp3s)

 ###Additional Comments